 You can purchase the recycler through Amazon.com through the link below:

-First two photos courtesy of Rubbermaid Products
+Second and third photos courtesy of Rubbermaid Products

 Some links on this page are affiliate links, meaning that if you purchase a product through them I receive a small commission which helps me provide this information to you for free, plus support my family.
 My integrity and your satisfaction are very important to me so I only recommend products I would purchase myself, and that I believe would benefit you.
 To learn more please see my disclosure statement.